When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 are not right.

-It doesn't mean you do that, but
+It doesn't mean you do that.

-you can do that in relationship
+But you can do that in

-with people.
+relationship with people.

-And so this, this and what what
+And so this this what what

 happens is people get a tract it